JUDGMENT BEGINS WITH THE HOUSEHOLD OF GOD

 The following passage from the Gospel of John has caused numerous believers to believe that God will bring them to Paradise no matter how they behave.

 “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.
 (John 5:24)

 It is not difficult to understand how a novice could interpret this announcement to mean Christians are not judged and rewarded according to their works as are all the other members of mankind.
 But the fourth chapter of First Peter prevents any such conclusion.
 We must look more carefully at the Lord’s statement and interpret it in the light of the writings of the Apostles.

 There is condemnation resting on the whole world.
 The nations, living and dead, are awaiting the Day of Judgment.

-What then? are we better than they?
-No, in no wise: for we have before proved both Jews and Gentiles, that they are all under sin; (Romans 3:9)
+What then?
+Are we better than they?
+Not at all.
+For we have previously charged both Jews and Greeks that they are all under sin.
+(Romans 3:9)

-Who shall give account to him that is ready to judge the quick [living] and the dead.
+They will give an account to Him who is ready to judge the living and the dead.
 (I Peter 4:5)